 Founded in 1978, Computershare is renowned for its expertise in high integrity data management, high volume transaction processing and reconciliations, payments and stakeholder engagement.
-Many of the world's leading organisations use Computershare to streamline and maximise the value of relationships with their investors, employees, creditors and customers.
-In the last 45 years, Computershare has listed on the Australian Securities Exchange, expanded into over 20 countries, diversified into new sectors and now employs over 12,000 people worldwide.
+Many of the world's leading organisations use us to streamline and maximise the value of relationships with their investors, employees, creditors and customers.

+Computershare is represented in all major financial markets and has over 12,000 employees worldwide.